ralna/OpTrove/README.md

 # OpTrove
-A collection of optimization software and resources from the RAL CM group and associates
+A trove of optimization software and resources from the RAL CM group and associates